-CONSIDERATIONS RISK (CONSIDER VICTIM, CHILD ALLEGED TO HAVE CAUSED HARM, OTHER PUPILS AND STAFF) RISK LEVEL (HIGH, MEDIUM OR LOW) ACTIONS TO REDUCE RISK REVISED RISK LEVEL (HIGH, MEDIUM OR LOW) • Does this incident constitute a crime?
-Assault, sexual assault, rape, sharing of indecent images of children, etc. etc. As such has this been referred to the police? • Is it necessary to limit contact between the children involved?
-Refer to KCSiE and DFE guidance on sexual harassment and sexual violence in schools and colleges. • Is there an actual or perceived threat from the child alleged to have caused harm to the victim and/or others?
+CONSIDERATIONS RISK (CONSIDER VICTIM, CHILD ALLEGED TO HAVE CAUSED HARM, OTHER PUPILS AND STAFF) RISK LEVEL (HIGH, MEDIUM OR LOW) ACTIONS TO REDUCE RISK REVISED RISK LEVEL (HIGH, MEDIUM OR LOW) What is the incident?
+Who was involved?
+Where did it happen • Does this incident constitute a crime?
+Assault, sexual assault, rape, sharing of indecent images of children, etc. As such has this been referred to the police?
+Is it necessary to limit contact between the children involved?
+Refer to KCSiE and DFE guidance on sexual harassment and sexual violence in schools and colleges.
+Is there an actual or perceived threat from the child alleged to have caused harm to the victim and/or others?

-CONSIDERATIONS RISK (CONSIDER VICTIM, CHILD ALLEGED TO HAVE CAUSED HARM, OTHER PUPILS AND STAFF) RISK LEVEL (HIGH, MEDIUM OR LOW) ACTIONS TO REDUCE RISK REVISED RISK LEVEL (HIGH, MEDIUM OR LOW) • Is either the victim or the child alleged to have caused harm at risk of physical harm because of this incident (for example, bullying or 'retribution' by peers)? • Do they share any classes/lessons?
-Do they share break times?Do they share peer/friendship groups?
+St. Bartholomew's C.E.
+Primary School Child-on-Child Abuse Policy 2024/25 CONSIDERATIONS RISK (CONSIDER VICTIM, CHILD ALLEGED TO HAVE CAUSED HARM, OTHER PUPILS AND STAFF) RISK LEVEL (HIGH, MEDIUM OR LOW) ACTIONS TO REDUCE RISK REVISED RISK LEVEL (HIGH, MEDIUM OR LOW) Is either the victim or the child alleged to have caused harm at risk of physical harm because of this incident (e.g. bullying or 'retribution' by peers)? • Do they share any classes/lessons?
+Do they share break times?
+Do they share peer/friendship groups?
 Do they share transport to/from school?
-Are they likely to meet each other (or anyone else involved in/with knowledge of the incident) outside of school?
+Do they walk the same route to/from school? • Are they likely to meet each other (or anyone else involved in/with knowledge of the incident) outside of school?
+How can this contact be limited?
+Is there a risk of harm from social media and gossip?